Cedrene

 Cedrene is a sesquiterpene found in the essential oil of cedar.
 The two isomers present in the oil are (−)-α-cedrene and (+)-β-cedrene, which differ in the position of a double bond.

 Uses

 Used in various perfumes and fragrances to produce a woody scent.

+Cedrene is used as the starting material in the synthesis of Ambrocenide [211299-54-6] & Ambrostar [1357064-95-9].